cashew22/aoc2023/README.md

 ### Part 2
 Sometimes with AoC, your first part helps you with the second part, sometimes it doesn't.
 In this case, it did not help so I basically had to start over.
 But the logic was mostly the same: Find '*', look for neighbours, count neighbours.

+## Day4

+### Part 1
+The problem is simple, so I decided that I wanted to experiment more with iterators.
+I don't quite get it yet, I did usage of filter and map, we'll see in the futur if I can get a better grasp of it.
+With all the unwrap() since it's not "production code" it make it a bit hard to debug.

+### Part 2
+Ahhhhhh ownership, I struggle a bit with this one.
+I really tought I could iterate from 0 to the len of the vector and then use indexes to use the actual card and modify the next ones.
+If there is a way, I did not find it.
+I ended up using a second vector to store the number of copies.